Providing a set of recommendations concerning the implementation of an operational, scalable and sustainable EOSC federation after 2020

 The Sustainability activity foresees discussing the alternative scenarios and options with the Governing Board and Executive Board at an early stage of work.
 Regular updates of the Governance Board on work progress are seen as a way to favour real-time harmonisation of the national positions and enable a timely set up of the EOSC future model.

-More specifically, the activity will aim to:
+More specifically, the activity aims to:

 1. Conduct an in-depth analysis of business models and their different implications in the choice of legal-entity, cost analysis, regulations, financial strategy and sustainability.
 The analysis would include an estimation of initial and longer-term cost projections.
 The proposed options accompanied with a sound risk analysis should be able to sustain, upgrade and scale the EOSC federation, as a whole and in its components.
 It should allow for alignment and convergence with national data infrastructures.